Horopter/RFD/README.md

 Version 2.5 : Collision detection enabled.
 Technically now, it's a dodge game.
 Some code for offensive mode exists in comments. <br/>
 Version 2.6 : Offensive mode activated.
 There is a glitch when game ends which has to be eliminated. <br/>
 Version 2.7 : Glitch removed.
 Interface created.
 Activated through rfdlin.
 Taking this to windows is left <br/>
+Version 2.8 : Code isolation.
+I have removed the code of sprites from here.
+At this point it is complete source code oriented document.
+I have a seperate repo for sprite code.<br/>